luxun2/Pewlett-Hackard-Analysis/README.md

 * Most of the retiring workforce are engineers

-*
+* There are only 7 unique titles in the company

 ![This is an image](https://i.imgur.com/otnyiwv.png)

 ## Election-Audit Summary:
-###### Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
+###### Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami.

-This script can be re-used for other state elections based on some small modifications in that the incoming csv or input data will have be in a similar format.
-Instead of writing the results to a text file they can instead be emailed or put in a database for better presentation.
+"How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+72,458 Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+Yes

+Overall it the silver tsunami seems quite substancial and more hiring and mentoring must be done to improve Pewlett Hackard's human capital.
+Two additional queries that could be useful is figuring out which departments will be effected the most and to review current salaries and retirement packages to retain employees or reduce cost on the company.